Skip to main content

 Academic Futures

-In 2022, the University offered graduate scholarships to students from displacement backgrounds as part of its wider Academic Futures programme.
-The Refugee Academic Futures scheme was piloted during the 2022-23 academic year and included a dedicated contact person and cohort support programme available to all students within the collegiate University, who self-identify as having a displacement background.
+Since 2022, the University has offered graduate scholarships to students from displacement backgrounds as part of its wider Academic Futures programme.
+The Refugee Academic Futures graduate scholarship scheme includes a dedicated contact person and cohort support programme available to all students within the collegiate University, who self-identify as having a displacement background.

 Support for Ukraine

-In response to Russia’s invasion of Ukraine in 2022, the University welcomed 26 graduate students from Ukraine who were affected by the crisis to join our graduate community in 2022-23.
-Further scholarships have been offered for the 2023-24 academic year.
+In 2022, the University welcomed 26 graduate students from Ukraine who were affected by the Russian invasion of Ukraine to join our graduate community.
+Further scholarships have been offered for the 2023-24 and 2024-25 academic years.

-Further scholarships for students from displacement backgrounds have been confirmed for 2023-24 (and beyond), for instance as part of the University’s Africa Oxford Initiative in collaboration with the Mastercard Foundation, and through the Hope scholarships, in collaboration with the Weidenfeld Hoffmann Trust.
+A range of other scholarships for students from displacement backgrounds have been confirmed for 2025-26 (and beyond), for instance as part of the University’s Africa Oxford Initiative in collaboration with the Mastercard Foundation, and through the Hope scholarships, in collaboration with the Weidenfeld Hoffmann Trust.
+More information can be found on the University's graduate scholarships pages.

 Oxford Student Action for Refugees

 We encourage our students to learn about sanctuary and to create an inclusive culture of welcome.
-As part of this, the University is supporting the Oxford branch of Student Action for Refugees in recruiting new members for the 2023-24 academic year.
+As part of this, the University supports the Oxford branch of Student Action for Refugees in recruiting new members for the academic year.

 Oxford's research